atk4/login/README.md

 $app->add('Form')->setModel($app->auth->user);
 ```

-Demos open profile form in a pop-up window, if you wish to do it, you can use this code:
+Demos open preferences form in a pop-up window, if you wish to do it, you can use this code:

 ``` php
 $app->add(['Button', 'Profile', 'primary'])->on('click', $app->add('Modal')->set(function($p) {